Michael J Wright Archive Documentation

 Integration Examples

-Example 1: Legal Deposit Cataloging Integration
+Example 1: Library Discovery System Integration

 import requests

-# Fetch all resources from paintings collection
+# Fetch paintings collection

 response = requests.get(